DK26/rendit/README.md

 ARGS:
     <TEMPLATE FILE>
-            The template file path requiring a `default.ctx.json` context file or template specific context file containing the template name and ending with the `.ctx.json` extension:
+            The template file to render.

+            This requires either the `<TEMPLATE NAME>.ctx.json` or the `default.ctx.json` context files, to be present in the same directory.

+            [Example]

-            e.g. For the Template file `my_template.html` the context file would be `my_template.ctx.json` When both are located under the same directory.
+            For the template file `my_template.html`, the automatic context file would be `my_template.ctx.json` of the same directory.

-            If `my_template.ctx.json` is missing, the tool will attempt to load `default.ctx.json` under the same directory.
+            If `my_template.ctx.json` is missing, `default.ctx.json` is automatically loaded instead.

+            This behavior can be overridden by assigning the context file manually when using the `--context` option.

+            [Output]

+            Providing `<TEMPLATE FILE>` automatically produces `<TEMPLATE
+            NAME>.rendered.<extension>` unless using the `--output` option.

-            Output: - Providing `<TEMPLATE FILE>` file will automatically produce a rendered output file with a proper name and extension: `<TEMPLATE NAME>.rendered.<extension>`. - NOT providing `<TEMPLATE FILE>`, will trigger STDIN mode and will attempt to read the template data from STDIN, WITHOUT producing an output file.
+            By NOT providing `<TEMPLATE FILE>`, STDIN mode is activated and will be waiting for template data stream in STDIN, printing results to STDOUT instead of writing to file.

 OPTIONS:
     -c, --context <CONTEXT FILE>